epfl-ada/ada-2024-project-adadasurmonbidet2024/README.md

 - From the filtered data, restore words identified as valid names using the `nltk.corpus.names` library, which provides a list of English names.
 - Keeping only the first name from full names (e.g., “Alison” from “Alison Parker")

-The cleaned data was saved in th `cleaned.csv` file for streamlined analysis.
+The cleaned data was saved in the `cleaned.csv` file for streamlined analysis.

 ### Step 1: Present globally the data